 Best moment of his athletic career to date was when he had 51 points, 18 dunks, 17 rebounds and six blocks in a game.

-If you walked into his dorm room, the first thing you would notice is his poster.
+If you walked into his dorm room, the first thing you would notice is his shoes.

-Best thing about being a Cardinal is the team.
+Best thing about being a Cardinal is the fan base.

 What impresses him the most about Coach Pitino: everything -- he knows what he is talking about on and off the court.